Royal Perth Yacht Club

 The Royal Perth Yacht Club (RPYC) is a yacht club in Perth, Western Australia.
 It is the third oldest yacht club in Australia after the Royal Yacht Club of Victoria and the Royal Sydney Yacht Squadron.
 It is based at the Crawley Marina on Pelican Point and at the Fremantle Annexe in Challenger Harbour.

 Royal Perth Yacht Club is a member of the International Council of Yacht Clubs.

 Since 2000, Royal Perth Yacht Club has hosted the Sailability WA program to provide opportunities for people with disabilities to engage in sailing activities.

 Early history

-The Royal Perth Yacht Club can trace its origins to 1841 when a group of sailors staged a modest regatta to celebrate Foundation Day.
+The Royal Perth Yacht Club can trace its origins to 1841, when a group of sailors staged a modest regatta to celebrate Foundation Day.
+A subsequent regatta was held in 1843, and then the First Perth Regatta was held on 18 June 1851.
 In 1865, this original group of pioneer sailors formalised the Perth Yacht Club.

 Early regattas at the club included yacht races and gig rowing races.
 Duck hunting was also popular at this time.

-In 1880 a jetty was built at the foot of William Street on Perth Water.
-The clubhouse opened in 1889 and in 1890 it received the Royal charter from Queen Victoria on the recommendation of Governor Sir Frederic Napier Broome, and the Lords of the Admiralty granted the club the Royal Warrant to fly a blue ensign.